GET IMMUNITY AND PRIVILEGES WITH A REAL SOVEREIGN OR DIPLOMATIC TITLE

 Grotius On the Law of War and Peace states that: "A ruler who is deprived of the actual control of his country by either an invader or by revolutionaries nevertheless remains the legitimate de jure sovereign of his country while the de facto government set up by the revolutionaries or the invader is considered as a “usurper”, both constitutionally and internationally".
 (Grotius was an outstanding Dutch jurist who died in 1645)

-All too often restoration never happens; nevertheless, it is recognized as a “right” or a just ethical entitlement, universally acknowledged as something that is fair and rightful or “ought” to take place.
-In addition, what is morally right for one group which was robbed of their rightful possessions (e.g. Australian Aboriginals), and to whom land has been restored, is just as right and proper for others in similar predicament.
+All too often restoration never happens; nevertheless, although it is recognized as a “right” and JUST ethical entitlement, universally acknowledged as something that is fair and rightful and that “ought” to take place.
+In addition, what is morally right for one group which was allegedly robbed of their rightful possession (e.g. Australian Aboriginals), and to whom so much land has been restored, is just as right and proper for others in similar predicament, like King Roman.